 - 1. Duty of care First do no harm (3) - 2.
 Best practice in the provision of all human services, informed by three decades of intensive research in the interdisciplinary field of neuroscience.
 (3) - 3.
-Many people are living with the legacy of past and/or current trauma.
-EG. 1 in 3 girls, 1 in 6 boys are sexually abused before age of 18yrs; more than 1 in 4 Australians are living with complex trauma.
+Many people are living with the legacy of past and/or current trauma, eg. 1 in 3 girls, 1 in 6 boys sexually abused before age of 18yrs; more than 1 in 4 Australians living with complex trauma.
 (8) - 4.
-2016 The Royal Commission into Institutional Responses to Child Sexual Abuse has released a discussion paper examining the growing interest in trauma-informed care and the implementation of trauma-informed approaches to support survivors of trauma, including survivors of child sexual abuse.
-(4) - 5.
 2020 Covid-19; "Guidelines for traumainformed service-delivery are now needed for organisations to which they were not previously seen to apply.
 Trauma-informed practice is urgently needed for all areas of service provision in the 'new' age of the Coronavirus pandemic".
-(3)
+(3) - 5.
+2016 The Royal Commission into Institutional Responses to Child Sexual Abuse has released a discussion paper examining the growing interest in trauma-informed care and the implementation of trauma-informed approaches to support survivors of trauma, including survivors of child sexual abuse.
+(4)